ILIAS-eLearning/ILIAS/Services/Mail/README.md

 # Mail

-ILIAS provides several classes to create and sent Mails for different purposes.
+ILIAS provides several classes to create and send Mails for different purposes.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be